MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-creators-preview.md

 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
+redirect_url: windows-10-version-1703
 ---

 # What's New in the Windows 10 Creators Update preview

+This page has been redirected to [What's New in the Windows 10 Creators Update](windows-10-version-1703.md).

 The Windows 10 Creators Update will continue to provide the tools, features, and experiences powered by the Universal Windows Platform.
 [Install the tools and SDK](http://go.microsoft.com/fwlink/?LinkId=821431) on Windows 10 and you’re ready to either [create a new Universal Windows app](https://msdn.microsoft.com/library/windows/apps/bg124288) or explore how you can use your [existing app code on Windows](https://msdn.microsoft.com/library/windows/apps/mt238321).